-I am invested in everyday moments.
-My practice is triggered by expeditions along everyday paths, and sidewalks, including public waterways and shorelines.
-I investigate by walking, driving and even waiting in traffic, and I am captivated by what accumulates in the environment.
+I am spellbound by what accumulates in the environment.
 Detritus is a menacing punctuation.
 It comes in all colors and forms.
 The synthetic bright colors of plastic haunt me as they interrupt and accent the natural topography.
 I am also drawn to these colors, and their forms as well as the juxtaposition between organic and synthetic matter.
-My current work starts with photographing this relationship.
 Going beyond documentation, I spotlight the situation by fabricating sculptural installations out of discarded packaging materials, particularly plastic, fabric, paper, and cardboard.
 By sewing, cutting, fusing, reshaping, dangling, and weaving, I transform the material into atmospheric and surprisingly organic-like structures.
 Many of my installations are integrated with video, projections, and or sound.
 My choice of materials reflects a collision of clumsiness, and grace and questions how consumerism drives the world.